mmichlin66/mmichlin66.github.io/mimcss/guide/introduction.md

 }
 ```

-The TypeScript variant is obviously more verbose; however, let's see what we get in return:
+The TypeScript variant is somewhat more verbose; however, let's see what we get in return:

 - The autocomplete mechanism of our IDE will prompt us with the list of defined names.
 As soon as we type `styles.` the IDE will present the list of all the properties defined in our style definition object.
 - If we change the name of or remove the property in the `MyStyles` class and forget to change it in our component's `render` method, the project will not build.
 Thus a compile time error will prevent a much-harder-to-find run-time error.